saveman71/saveman71.github.io/_posts/2019-04-24-automatic-pause-music-screen-lock-linux-mpris.md

 This way, the `status` variable will either be `"Playing"`, `"Paused"` or `""` when no status is available.

+**Caveat:** If you are playing multiple audio in one medium, e.g. Chrome or MPV, this script only handles one "channel" per medium.
+It would be pretty straightforward to add a looping mechanism to handle these.

 Let's put all this together:

 ```bash